alefore/weblog/software-correctness.md

 One important reason to have a "development" instance that mimics production somewhat closely (but doesn't really affect end users) is so that errors with very bad effects (data corruption) will be isolated from the real system.

+### Atomic Operations

+A sequence of operations that have side-effects is implemented atomically when at any point in time either none of the operations or all of the operations have executed successfully.

+### & Graceful Degradation

+Atomic operations yields a form of graceful degradation: when some unusual conditions causes one of the operations in the sequence to fail, the entire sequence is aborted and yields no visible changes to the world.
+This is a very strong form of robustness against errors, since it prevents them from corrupting shared state.

+#### Example: Overwrite a File

+When a large set of changes have to be applied to a file, it may be a better strategy to create an entirely independent copy of the file with the mutations applied.
+Once the mutations have been successfully applied, the new file can be atomically moved to the original location (overwriting the old file).

+This is because for most systems it's preferable to leave the old file unmodified than to only apply a subset of the operations, corrupting the file.
+This approach ensures that the file won't be modified when errors occur, making the system more robust against this type of errors:

+* Out of disk errors: the system doesn't have enough disk space to store the modified file.

+* Hardware failures: the system was shutdown while the operation was executing.

+* Software bugs: an invariant violation is detected during the process of writing the file.
+This is specially likely in systems that execute complex logic as they generate the modified file.

+This is typically how most text editors "save file" functionality works.

+#### Example: Update a Directory

+The same technique described in Example: Overwrite a File can be applied for systems that have to periodically regenerate an entire directory.
+Those systems could generate the entire directory in a new location and only (1) update a symbolic link, and (2) delete the old directory when they have succeeded.
+Failures during the generation process (i.e., before the symbolic link has been updated) are invisible.

+#### Partial Atomic

+Even though this isn't fully atomic, it may be convenient to separate operations in a sequence into two phases:

+* A preparation phase where the majority of the logic runs but the results aren't yet "committed".
+This phase is encouraged to attempt any parts of the operation that are likely to fail.
+That means mainly two things:

+  * Run any complex logic that may trigger invariant violations in the data being produced.

+  * Run validations on the state of the world, such that operational problems are likely to be detected here.

+* A "commit" state that communicates the effect of the operation with the world.

+A sequence of operations that abides by this principle will first execute the preparation phase of all operations and, only if they have all succeeded, start the commit phase.

+Such a sequence won't be atomic: as the sub-operations are committed, some of their results, but not others, may be observable; a failure half-way will corrupt the state.
+Besides, this may still allow (just discourage) the software to abort during the commit phase.

+However, this is still valuable because it drastically decreases the odds of failure during the commit phase: it makes it likely for most failures to occur during the preparation phase.

+#### Atomic Read-Modify-Write

+Read-Modify-Write are operations that first read some data (from a database, a file, a distributed system), then apply a logical change, and then write the resulting data back to storage.

+In order for these operations to be atomic, the Write operation must atomically confirm that the data hasn't been modified (by a racing operation) since it was read (and, obviously, the underlying storage system must allow the write to be atomic).
+Several caching systems or distributed file systems allow this.

+To implement this, it's enough if:

+* Along with the data, the Read operation returns an opaque identifier which changes whenever the data is mutated.
+Some systems use a hash over the entire data; others use a version counter or the timestamp of the last write.

+* The Write operation allows the user to pass back the opaque identifier, with the semantics that the write must only succeed if the identifier is still current.
+When such a write fails (i.e., the data has changed since it was read), the Read-Modify-Write operation is restarted.

 ### Recover And Alert